First Congregational United Church of Christ

 Sundays at 10:00am

 Our service begins at 10:00am on Sunday morning.
 The service is about 40 minutes in length and includes a scripture reading, sermon, prayers, and hymns.
 Childcare is available for children from birth through pre-K. We celebrate the sacrament of Holy Communion on the first Sunday of each month and all are welcome at our communion table.
 The service is recorded and later posted on our YouTube channel (with a link on Facebook) for those who are not able to join us for in-person worship.
-At this point in time, masks are not required--this is up to the discretion of each individual--but we do continue to encourage social distancing.
+At this point in time, masks are not required as this is up to the discretion of each individual.

 During services (Sept. thru May)